wp-plugins/archive/readme.txt

 Contributors: Bueltge
 Tags: post, custom post type, archive
 Requires at least: 3.0
-Tested up to: 3.1.3
+Tested up to: 3.2-RC1
-Stable tag: 0.0.2
+Stable tag: 0.0.3

 Archive your post types, also possible with cron.

 == Description ==
-Archive your post types, also possible via cron.
+Archive your post types, also possible via cron; but only active via var inside the php-file.

 = Localizations =
 * Thanks to [Frank B&uuml;ltge](http://bueltge.de/ "Frank B&uuml;ltge") for german language file